eivindtostesen/hierarchical_peak_finding/glossary.rst

   See also ``istop``.

 subarray
-  A subarray is a new sequence corresponding to a region.
+  A new sequence corresponding to a region.
   Implemented in the method ``Region.subarray()``.

 subtree